gpdowney/lightweightLSAT/docs/index.md

 Your brain is different.
 So you *must* adapt my system for yourself.

-Here are some practical tips for making the *the lightweight LSAT* work for you:
+Here are some practical tips for making *the lightweight LSAT* work for you:

 - **Test out ideas.** Try to apply my suggestions one at a time.
 Use practice questions to run mini-experiments to test whether my recommendations work for you.
 - **Start small and slow.** Try out new skills on easier questions and without a timer.
 Gradually add in difficulty and time pressure.